 - The Weber Center for Learning Resources (library), completed in a $13 million renovation in 2001 of the Main building, is now the architectural centerpiece of campus

-- A large Annex, completed in 1977, houses additional classrooms, laboratories, the Colorado Gallery of Arts, Community Education, the automotive technology department and the Fitness Center, which includes a gymnasium and swimming pool
+- A large Annex (to the main building) completed in 1977, houses additional classrooms, laboratories, the Colorado Gallery of Arts, Community Education, the automotive technology department and the Fitness Center

 - The Art and Design Center, acquired in 1990 in downtown Littleton, houses ACC’s art, fine art, design and some technology programs.

 - The ACC Parker Campus, ACC’s satellite campus in Parker that opened in 2000 houses ACC's Workforce Training Program.